 Before starting a project that would require the installation of a sewage ejector pump it is a good idea to check with your local building department.
 Different areas have different plumbing and building codes and permit requirements.

-Any work involving septic or sewer lines is likely to a plumbing permit with good reason.
+Any work involving septic or sewer lines is likely to have a plumbing permit with good reason.
 One can only imagine the mess this can create if not installed properly.
 So, to be safe, find out what is required to install a sewage ejector pump legally before you begin.
 It also wouldn’t hurt to get an estimate from Mr. Rooter before deciding to do this project yourself.

 Another thing to consider carefully is the size of the ejector pump that you will need.
 There are pumps that come in various sizes (horsepower) and basins with different hold capacities.
-For the average residential installation a standard pump kit is usually enough but you can compare prices, specs and features to make sure you pick the system for your project.
+For the average residential installation, a standard pump kit is usually enough but you can compare prices, specs, and features to make sure you pick the system for your project.

 Sewage ejector pumps are available at local home improvement stores, online, and through your local plumbing supply house.
-Sewage ejector pumps are also available for commercial applications, but that can require a much larger sump basin.
+Sewage ejector pumps are also available for commercial applications, but they can require a much larger sump basin.